-We screened 125 verbena cultivars in greenhouses in Michigan and New York, and in an outdoor planting in Michigan, to test their relative resistance to powdery mildew.
+Fig. 2.
+Podosphaera xanthii as white spots (A) or purple spots (B) on verbena, and as white spots on cucumber (C). in greenhouses in Michigan and New York, and in an outdoor planting in Michigan and tested their relative resistance to powdery mildew.
 Results of three separate trials over two years were compiled.

-RESULTS
+Spacing plants and ensuring good air circulation via fans and vents.

-A number of cultivars showed very low susceptibility to powdery mildew, while others were identified as being disease-prone under the same environmental conditions (Fig. 3A, B, next page).
-The cultivars that were consistently the most resistant and most susceptible are listed in Tables 1 and 2 (next page).
-Cultivars within the same series often performed quite differently from one another.
+along with humidity management RESULTS A number of cultivars showed very low susceptibility to powdery mildew, while others were identified as being highly disease-prone when grown under the same environmental conditions (Fig. 3A, B, see next page).
+The cultivars that were either consistently the most resistant and most susceptible are listed in Tables 1 and 2 (see next page).
+Note that cultivars within the same series often performed quite differently from one another.
 Table 1.
 Verbena cultivars with high susceptibility to powdery mildew.
-Aztec Peach Babylon Blue Babylon Carpet Blue Babylon Light Blue Babylon Purple Babylon Red Babylon White Fuego Apricot Lanai Blue Lanai Blush White Napoleon Purple Napoleon Red Quartz Blue Quartz Burgundy with Eye Quartz Magenta Sparkler Deep Blue/White Sparkler Purple/White Sparkler Red/White Sparkler Sky Blue/Red Spitfire Violet/White Superbena Coral Red Temari Burgundy Improved Tukana Scarlet applications should begin at the first sign of powdery mildew in these disease-prone cultivars; management will not be so difficult for the "low susceptibility" cultivars.
+Aztec Peach Babylon Blue Babylon Carpet Blue Babylon Light Blue Babylon Purple Babylon Red Babylon White Fuego Apricot Lanai Blue Lanai Blush White Napoleon Purple Napoleon Red Quartz Blue Quartz Burgundy with Eye Quartz Magenta Sparkler Deep Blue/White Sparkler Purple/White Sparkler Red/White Sparkler Sky Blue/Red Spitfire Violet/White Superbena Coral Red Temari Burgundy Improved Tukana Scarlet Tukana White CONCLUSIONS The wide variation in verbena cultivar susceptibility to powdery mildew is good news; growers can choose to grow cultivars that are less prone to disease.
+Those cultivars that were intermediate in their susceptibility or that were tested only once will be re-tested.
+Growers who produce any of the cultivars on the "high susceptibility" list should scout carefully for the first signs of powdery mildew by turning over lower leaves to check for hidden colonies of the fungus.
+Fungicide applications should begin at the Wildfire Purple Improved Table 2.

-Table 2.
 Verbena cultivars with low susceptibility to powdery mildew.
-Aztec Grape Magic Aztec Lilac Picotee Aztec Magic Purple Aztec Silver Magic Aztec Wild Rose Lanai Royal Purple with Eye

-Rapunzel Hot Rose

-Rapunzel Orchid

-Superbena Dark Blue

-Superbena Large Lilac Blue

-Superbena Pink Shades

-IMPACT TO INDUSTRY

-Growers who wish to save money and time and promote environmental health by using less pesticides can elect to use verbena cultivars that we have shown to have lower susceptibility to powdery mildew.
-As a result, retailers and consumers will be presented with verbenas that will have less chemical pesticide residue and that will continue to exhibit low susceptibility to powdery mildew in display areas and gardens.
+Aztec Grape Magic Aztec Lilac Picotee Aztec Magic Purple Aztec Silver Magic Aztec Wild Rose Lanai Royal Purple with Eye Rapunzel Hot Rose Rapunzel Orchid Superbena Dark Blue Superbena Large Lilac Blue Superbena Pink Shades first sign of powdery mildew in disease-prone cultivars.
+Management will not be as difficult for the "low susceptibility" cultivars.
+IMPACT TO INDUSTRY Growers who wish to save money and time and promote environmental health by using less pesticides should elect to use verbena cultivars that we have shown to have lower susceptibility to powdery mildew.
+Consequently, retailers and consumers will be presented with verbenas that will have less chemical pesticide residue and that will continue to exhibit low susceptibility to powdery mildew in display areas and gardens.
+For additional information contact: hausbec1@msu.edu.

-CONCLUSIONS

-The wide variation in verbena susceptibility to powdery mildew is good news: growers can choose to grow cultivars that are less prone to disease.
-Those cultivars that were intermediate in their susceptibility or that were tested only once will be retested over the next few years.
-Growers who produce any of the cultivars on the "high susceptibility" list should scout especially carefully for the first signs of powdery mildew, turning over lower leaves to check for hidden colonies of the fungus.
-Fungicide

-Tukana White Wildfire Purple Improved
+2011 February © American Floral Endowment.
+All Rights Reserved.